-APPENDIX F - PLANNING PROCESS AND INPUT THEMES
+APPENDIX E - PLANNING PROCESS AND INPUT THEMES

-The process for developing this plan is described briefly below, with milestones highlighted in figure f-1.
-Then, a brief summary of input themes follows reflecting some of the substantive comments received during the process from the public, stakeholders, commercial partners, and tribal entities.
+The process for developing this plan is described briefly below, with milestones highlighted in figure E-1.
+Then, a brief summary of input themes follows reflecting some of the substantive comments received during the pre-planning process from the public, stakeholders, commercial partners, and tribal entities.